aarthivenkat/aarthivenkat.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-During my Ph.D. at Yale University in the [Krishnaswamy Lab](https://krishnaswamylab.org/), I developed representation learning approaches that learn from geometric structure and reveal patterns that characterize cellular and molecular behavior, especially from single-cell sequencing data.
-Currently, I am a Postdoctoral Fellow at the Broad Institute, working with Drs.
-[Marinka Zitnik](https://zitniklab.hms.harvard.edu) and [Nir Hacohen](https://hacohenlab.mgh.harvard.edu) to bridge single-cell biology with structured prior knowledge across multiple scales for an integrated, systems-wide approach to discovery and intervention.

-My interests are highly interdisciplinary, and I have led collaborations spanning a broad range of research areas, appearing in _Nature_, _Nature Computational Science_, _Science Immunology_, _Cell Patterns_, and _Genome Research_.
-Additionally, my work has been accepted at notable computer science and graph signal procesing conferences, including SampTA, LoG, GSP, and ICASSP.
+Aarthi Venkat is a Postdoctoral Fellow in the [Schmidt Center](https://www.ericandwendyschmidtcenter.org) at the Broad Institute of MIT and Harvard.
+Co-mentored by Drs.
+[Marinka Zitnik](https://zitniklab.hms.harvard.edu) and [Nir Hacohen](https://hacohenlab.mgh.harvard.edu), her work focuses on translating molecular and cellular insights into personalized patient interventions using geometric machine learning.
+Prior to her postdoctoral work, Aarthi completed her Ph.D. at Yale University with Dr. [Smita Krishnaswamy](https://krishnaswamylab.org/), where she developed new methodology and collaborated across diverse disciplines toward an improved understanding of single-cell biology.
+Her work has appeared in journals such as Nature, Cancer Discovery, Genome Research, and Cell Patterns, as well as in computer science conferences such as ICASSP, LoG, and GSP.

 {style="text-align: justify;"}